 Comprehensive retail technology companies offer all these products, services and hardware, and their support can supply both backup data and hardware in the event of a disaster.

-A Business Continuity Plan as another critical part of recovery.
+A Business Continuity Plan is another critical part of recovery.
 It identifies resources needed for recovery – employees, office space, IT, backup data, production or warehouse facilities, and utilities – and the strategies for getting them in a worst-case scenario.
 The plan should also estimate costs involved with reopening a store or finding a new location.

 In the case of the Camp Fire, most of the approximately 2,000 businesses in Paradise and surrounding communities were burned to the ground along with the homes of owners and employees.
-Even though the public works and utility companies restored power and water, finding buildings to reopen and employees to hire remains a challenge.
+Even though the public works and utility companies restored power and water, finding buildings to reopen and employees to hire remained a challenge.

 Not Every Crisis is a Disaster

 It doesn’t take a catastrophic wildfire, hurricane, tornado or flood to create a crisis.
 Localized problems such as gas leaks, electricity outages, broken water lines and even lengthy internet service interruptions can disrupt business.
-Having crisis management and business recovery plans can help you and you bounce back quicker from a disaster of any magnitude.
+Having crisis management and business recovery plans can help you and your business bounce back quicker from a disaster of any magnitude.